-- ✓ Engineering, architectural, and design costs related to a specific project (engineering specifications; working drawings, bid documents) - √ Other costs of implementing plans.
+- Engineering, architectural, and design costs related to a specific project (engineering specifications; working drawings, bid documents) - ✓ Other costs of implementing plans.

-Planning-only grants or activities must comply with the requirements of Low/Mod or Elimination of Blight national objectives.
+Planning-only grants or activities must comply with the requirements of Low/Mod or Slum/Blight national objectives.
 Planning-only grants or activities can meet the Low/Mod objective if it can be shown that at least 51 percent of the persons who would benefit from implementation of the plan are Low/Mod.
+24 CFR 570.483(b)(5)